 6.2 Individuals may not access any Wisc Mail accounts that regularly receive Export Controlled Material while out of the country.
 Individuals must use a different e-mail address that does not receive e-mails regarding Export Controlled Material while traveling abroad to ensure that no Export Controlled Material is accessible by foreign servers.

-6.3 Export Controlled Material shall not be taken for trips, meeting, symposium, travel within the United States etc. on a Data Storage Device (i.e. flash drive, thumb drive, floppy disk, CD-ROMs) except when:
+6.3 Export Controlled Material shall not be taken for trips, meetings, symposiums, travel within the United States etc. on a Data Storage Device (i.e. flash drive, thumb drive, floppy disk, CD-ROMs) except when:

 The Data Storage Device requires a password to access it,